thelfer/tfel/docs/web/tfel-check.md

 };
 ~~~~

-The first line, which begins with the `@Requires` keywords, provides a
-list of required components.
-In this case, the components `tfel::madnex`
-and `mfront::python` are required to execute the tests described in this
-file.
-The tests are skipped if those requirements are not met.
-The
+- The `@Requires` keyword lists required components (`tfel::madnex` and
+  `mfront::python`).
+If these are unavailable, tests are skipped.
-definition of components can be done in a configuration file, as
+  Components can be defined in configuration files (see Section @sec:tfel_check:configuration_files).
-detailed in Section @sec:tfel_check:configuration_files.
-The components
+  Default components are listed in Section @sec:tfel_check:default_components.
-defined by defaults by `tfel-check` is described in Section
-@sec:tfel_check:default_components.

-The second line specifies the first command to be run and begins with the
-`@Command` keyword.
-It is followed by the command to be launched.
-The
+- The `@Command` keyword executes a command.
+The `@python@` syntax is a
-`@python@` syntax designates that a substitution string must be provided
+  substitution string that must be defined (e.g., via `--@python@=python3.5`).
-to precise the `python` interpreter to be used.

-The third line specifies a second command which launches `mfront-query`
-and a first test which compares the command line output to an expected
+- The second `@Command` includes a test that validates the command's output
-one.

-This file can can be launched as follows:
+  against the expected string `"John Mac Enroe"`.

+To run this file:

 ~~~~{.bash}
 $ tfel-check --@python@=python3.5 madnex.check